anshjamwal15/reconnect/README.md

 4. **Build and Test**:
 Full test coverage, deploying only fully-tested builds on both emulators and real devices.

-5. **Intuitive Design: Smoothen the text, appealing to the sight, comprehensible, and without any mistakes for a perfect user experience.
+5. **Intuitive Design**: Smoothen the text, appealing to the sight, comprehensible, and without any mistakes for a perfect user experience.

-6. **Salient Features:
+6. **Salient Features**:
 - **Pick-up Scheduling**: This allows for the scheduling of pickups for recyclable material.
 - **Volunteer Coordination**: Validated volunteers can see the lists of pickups and therefore can coordinate the rosters.